ROSEN, TRUSTED INVESTOR COUNSEL, Encourages Party City Holdco Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action– PRTY, PRTYQ

-WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Party City Holdco Inc. (NYSE: PRTY) (OTC: PRTYQ) between November 8, 2022 and June 9, 2023, both dates inclusive (the “Class Period”).
-A class action has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than October 2, 2023.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Party City Holdco Inc. (NYSE: PRTY) (OTC: PRTYQ) between November 8, 2022 and June 9, 2023, both dates inclusive (the “Class Period”), of the important October 2, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Party City securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.